 When allocating fair access places under Chair's action, the Chair considers school's cohorts of children with EHCP and children with a social worker when placing a child under fair access.
 In order to effect this consideration the chair's formula will award each school a start score of (EHCP + CWSW) school weighting 0.1.
-Children placed in to resource bases will not be considered in this formula."
+Children placed into resource bases will not be considered in this formula."

 Schools will receive a credit equivalent to a Fair Access placement for each child with an EHCP or who are looked after that are placed "in year" or other than at usual transition points.
+Below is an example of how school weighting will be calculated.
+The "live" calculation will reflect current data at the start of the academic year and will be shared after each allocation using the formula.

 Calculation of Secondary School co-efficient based on PAN

 School PAN Proportion of Smallest PAN (x/80) Inverse of proportion to calculate the pupil coefficient (1/y)

 Carmel 180 2.25 0.4

-Haughton 180 2.25 0.4
+Haughton 180 2,25 0.4

 Hummersknott 240 3 0.3

 Hurworth 127 1.5875 0.6

-Longfield 180 2.25 0.4
+Longfield 180 2,25 0.4

-Polam 80 1 1.0
+Polam 30 1 1,0

-St Aidan's 140 1.75 0.6
+St Aidan's 140 1.75 D/S

 Wyvern 140 1.75 0.6